Sub-Saharan Africa to see world's slowest growth in 2021 - IMF

 "But these need to be matched with financing and investment to massively scale-up the global supply of vaccines as quickly as possible," he said.

-Following a contraction of 1.9% last year, sub-Saharan Africa’s regional economy will grow by 3.4% in 2021, according to the regional outlook.
-That’s well below a global forecast of 5.5%.
+After shrinking by 1.9% last year - its worst contraction on record - sub-Saharan Africa's regional economy will grow by 3.4% in 2021, according to the regional outlook.
+That's well below a forecast for global growth of 5.5%. read more

-Per capita output is not expected to return to 2019 levels until 2022, the outlook said.
+Per capita output is not expected to return to 2019 levels until 2022.

 Seventeen countries were in debt distress or at high risk of it last year, the IMF report stated.
 And employment fell by 8.5%.